Ravenclaw968/Expression-Parser/README.md

-This project is designed for developers who need to efficiently evaluate matematical expressions that are represented as strings.

 ```java
 // The two lines below are required so the Function class can determine the variables in the expression.
 ArrayList<String> externalVariables = new ArrayList<String>();